 Plastics and Polymer Engineering Technology

-The plastics and rubber programs at Ferris State University are among the biggest, best, and few within the United States.
+The plastics and rubber programs at Ferris State University are among the largest in the United States.
 The Plastics Engineering Technology and the Rubber Engineering Technology four-year degree programs are fed by this common first two-year curriculum which introduces the student to the world of polymer materials.
-Plastics/Rubber continues to grow on a yearly basis, and the graduates out of each of the two bachelor degree programs gain immediate status as successful technical leaders.
+Plastics and rubber employment continue to grow yearly.
+The graduates out of each of the two bachelor degree programs gain immediate status as successful technical leaders.

-This innovative two-year curriculum of study provides students with a background in such topics as materials/testing, processing, tooling, product development, and an exploration of the career possibilities within this vast industry.
-Classes emphasize hands-on learning, using the same type of equipment that is currently used in industry.
-Most students continue their education past the first two years to receive their BS degree in either Plastics Engineering Technology or Rubber Engineering Technology.
+The innovative two-year curriculum of study provides students with a background in such topics as materials testing, processing, tooling, product development, and an exploration of the career possibilities within this vast industry.
+Classes emphasize hands-on learning, using similar equipment that is currently used in industry.
+Most students continue their education past the first two years to receive their Bachelor's degree in either Plastics Engineering Technology or Rubber Engineering Technology.